Weekend Recipe: Blueberry Pie | KCET

 1 large egg, lightly beaten with 1 teaspoon water

-FOR THE FOOLPROOF PIE DOUGH: Process 1½ cups flour, sugar, and salt in food processor until combined, about 2 pulses.
-Add butter and shortening and process until homogeneous dough just starts to collect in uneven clumps, about 15 seconds, scraping down bowl as needed; dough will resemble cottage cheese curds and there should be no uncoated flour.
-Add remaining 1 cup flour and pulse until mixture is evenly distributed around bowl and mass of dough has been broken up, 4 to 6 pulses.
+1. FOR THE PIE DOUGH: Process 1 1/2 cups flour, salt and sugar in food processor until combined, about two 1-second pulses.
+Add butter and shortening and process until homogenous dough just starts to collect in uneven clumps, about 15 seconds; dough will resemble cottage cheese curds and there should be no uncoated flour.
+Scrape bowl with rubber spatula and redistribute dough evenly around processor blade.
+Add remaining cup flour and pulse until mixture is evenly distributed around bowl and mass of dough has been broken up, 4 to 6 quick pulses.
 Empty mixture into medium bowl.

-Remove 1 dough disk from refrigerator and roll out on generously floured (up to ¼ cup) counter to 12-inch circle, about 1/8 inch thick.
-Roll dough loosely around rolling pin and unroll into 9-inch pie plate, leaving at least 1-inch overhang on each side.
+3. Remove 1 disk of dough from refrigerator and roll out on generously floured (up to 1/4 cup) work surface to 12-inch circle, about 1/8 inch thick.
+Roll dough loosely around rolling pin and unroll into pie plate, leaving at least 1-inch overhang on each side.
 Working around circumference, ease dough into plate by gently lifting edge of dough with one hand while pressing into plate bottom with other hand.
 Leave dough that overhangs plate in place; refrigerate while preparing filling until dough is firm, about 30 minutes.

-FOR THE BLUEBERRY FILLING: Adjust oven rack to lowest position, place rimmed baking sheet on oven rack, and heat oven to 400 degrees.
-Grind tapioca to powder in spice grinder.
-Place 3 cups berries in medium saucepan over medium heat.
+4. FOR THE FILLING: Adjust oven rack to lowest position, place rimmed baking sheet on oven rack and heat oven to 400 degrees.
+Place 3 cups berries in medium saucepan and set over medium heat.
 Using potato masher, mash berries several times to release juices.
-Continue to cook, stirring frequently and mashing occasionally, until about half of berries have broken down and mixture is thickened and reduced to 1½ cups, about 8 minutes.
-Remove from heat and let cool slightly.
+Continue to cook, stirring frequently and mashing occasionally, until about half of berries have broken down and mixture is thickened and reduced to 1 1/2 cups, about 8 minutes.
+Let cool slightly.

-Place grated apple in clean kitchen towel and wring dry.
+5. Place grated apple in clean kitchen towel and wring dry.
 Transfer apple to large bowl.
-Add cooked berries, remaining 3 cups uncooked berries, lemon zest and juice, sugar, tapioca, and salt; toss to combine.
-Pour filling into dough-lined pie plate and scatter with butter pieces.
+Add cooked berries, remaining 3 cups uncooked berries, lemon zest, juice, sugar, tapioca and salt; toss to combine.
+Transfer mixture to dough-lined pie plate and scatter butter pieces over filling.

-Roll out second dough disk on generously floured (up to ¼ cup) counter to 11-inch circle, about 1/8 inch thick.
-Using 1¼-inch round biscuit cutter, cut round from center of dough.
-Cut another 6 rounds from dough, each 1½ inches from edge of center hole and equally spaced around center hole.
-Roll dough loosely around rolling pin and unroll over pie, leaving at least ½-inch overhang on each side.
+6. Roll out second disk of dough on generously floured (up to 1/4 cup) work surface to 11-inch circle, about 1/8 inch thick.
+Using 1 1/4-inch round biscuit cutter, cut round from center of dough.
+Cut another 6 rounds from dough, 1 1/2 inches from edge of center hole and equally spaced around center hole.
+Roll dough loosely around rolling pin and unroll over pie, leaving at least 1/2-inch overhang on each side.

-Using kitchen shears, trim overhanging dough to ½ inch.
+7. Using kitchen shears, trim bottom layer of overhanging dough, leaving 1/2-inch overhang.
 Fold dough under itself so that edge of fold is flush with outer rim of pie plate.
 Flute edges using thumb and forefinger or press with tines of fork to seal.
 Brush top and edges of pie with egg mixture.
-If dough is very soft, chill pie in freezer for 10 minutes.
+If dough is very soft, chill in freezer for 10 minutes.